Browse by Medical Category

 To assess previous effectiveness and to identify emerging challenges, CCHI conducted a community health assessment in Revere during 2011 to 2012 beginning with the formation of an assessment committee.
 Data was collected from the U.S. Census, MA Department of Education, MA Department of Public Health, the police department and community-based organizations.
 Under the guidance of the Revere Assessment Committee, a Quality of Life survey was distributed in multiple languages and completed by 756 residents.
 Eight focus groups were held in the city.

 By a significant margin, Revere, similar to other communities, identified substance abuse and obesity/healthy living as their top two issues.
 Revere also identified developing the assets of youth and encouraging healthy relationships and violence and public safety as priorities.
 To address the new priorities Revere CARES will integrate gang violence into its substance abuse work and public safety into its obesity work.
-In addition, Revere CARES will establish the Healthy Relationship Initiative to address multiple high risk behaviors and health issues identified by the community at large, such as teen pregnancy, mental health and interpersonal violence.

 Based on the assessment, the following community health improvement initiatives were identified: